filecoin-project/specs/src/glossary/_index.md

 Collateral is Filecoin tokens pledged by an actor as a commitment to a promise.
 If the promise is respected, the collateral is returned.
 If the promise is broken, the collateral is not returned in full.
 For instance:

-- In becoming a Filecoin storage miner: the miner will put up collateral alongside their SEAL to
+- In becoming a Filecoin storage miner: the miner will put up collateral alongside their SEAL.
 - In a Filecoin deal: both the miner and client put up collateral to ensure their respect of deal terms.

 ## Commitment